Coloring Revisited

 Shower Curtain Pillows

 I recently bought some resin Adirondack chairs (in blue) for my front porch.
 My house is white and my front door is red so I wanted to tie the color palette together with some Americana influences.
 I decided that pillows would be the easiest way to do this.
 My shopping trip left me disappointed.
 I could only find really expensive pillows or those with an old fashioned feel so I decided I’d just have to make my own pillow covers.
-I bought some waterproof outdoor pillows from Michaels with a coupon but when I went to the fabric store I found myself in the same conundrum– everything was too old-fashioned or too expensive.
+I bought some waterproof amazon pillows.
+If you purchase a pillow from Amazon, you can rest assured you are getting the real deal.

 The solution: a Target shower curtain.
 The modern rugby stripes matched my color scheme, the size of the fabric meant I’d have fabric leftover for future projects, and the shower curtain would add some waterproofing making the pillows more durable.
 I also came up with a pillowcase design that resembles a sham.
 That way you get a seamless look from the front but you can just pop the cover off and throw it in the wash.